Causes of a TMJ Headache

-Physicians often have a hard time tracking down the cause of headaches.
+Physicians often have a hard time tracking down the cause of a headache.
 They may follow the likely causes as they see them, but may never consider that your bite may be part of the problem.
 However, when you have TMJ, temporomandibular joint disorder, your bite can cause:

 - Muscle tension headaches